Girls Amateur Championship: History

 1932 was the first year that The Bystander magazine organised the event.
 The Gentlewoman magazine had merged with Eve: The Lady's Pictorial, later to become Britannia and Eve, and the event had been known as the Eve's Girls Championship since 1927.
 Nancy Jupp became the youngest winner when she won the 1934 championship at the age of 13, beating Joan Montford, nearly five years older, in the final.
 There was a French winner again in 1937, Lally Vagliano beating the defending champion, Peggy Edwards, in the final.
 The 1939 championship was planned for September but was cancelled because of the start of World War II.
-The first England–Scotland match was held in 1935, on the Monday before the start of the championship.
+The first England–Scotland girls match was held in 1935, on the Monday before the start of the championship.
 Scotland won by 5 matches to 2.

 The event was not restarted after the war until the Ladies Golf Union took over the organisation of the event in 1949.
 Played at Beaconsfield Golf Club, the tournament was won by Pam Davies, a Coventry medical student, who beat Arlette Jacquet, from Belgium, by one hole.
 The first post-war overseas winner was Brigitte Varangot from France who won at North Berwick in 1957, beating the defending champion Ruth Porter in the final.
 Varangot reached the final the following year at Cotswold Hills but lost to Tessa Ross Steen in the final.
 It was not until 1969 that there was another overseas winner, Joyce de Witt Puyt, from the Netherlands, beating the Belgian Corinne Reybroeck in the final.
 Reybroeck had also been runner-up in 1968.
 Since 1969 the number of overseas winners has increased, outnumbering British winners, although two Scots, Jane Connachan and Mhairi McKay are the only girls since the war to win the championship twice.
+Stroke-play qualifying was introduced in 1986 with 16 players advancing to the match-play stage.
 The event is now run by The R&A, following the merger with the LGU in 2017.
 In 2022 the final was extended from 18 to 36 holes.